HexxKing/HexxKing/README.md

 ---------------------
 <h3>🧑‍💻 How I Became a Developer</h3>

-Like many others, COVID-19 gave me lots to think about.
-In March 2020, we were asked to leave our jobs and stay home for an undetermined amount of time because it was too dangerous to be around other humans.
-I decided that this was my chance to make a huge change.
-There was no room for excuses because I had all the time in the world and nowhere to be.
+In the wake of the COVID-19 pandemic, like many, I found myself pondering life's possibilities.
+In March 2020, as we were asked to step away from our jobs and stay home due to safety concerns, I recognized a unique opportunity for a career change.
+With time at my disposal and no immediate commitments, I embarked on a long journey of coding.

-A developer friend convinced me to attend an accelerated software development program and 9 months later, I graduated from Code Fellows with countless new skills.
-A year later in March 2021, I started working my first job in the technology industry as a teaching assistant and tutor at Code Fellows.
+Encouraged by a developer friend, I enrolled in an intensive software development program.
+Nine months later, I proudly graduated from Code Fellows, armed with a plethora of new skills.
+In March 2021, I took my first steps into the technology industry as a teaching assistant and tutor at Code Fellows and then soon found myself promoted to Lead Instructor.

-Now, I am focusing on strengthening my problem-solving skills, practicing data structures and algorithms and learning more about data science and machine learning.
-I am continuing to learn as much as I can about the technology industry in an effort to find my forever role at my dream company.
+Currently, my focus is on honing my problem-solving prowess, delving deeper into networking and cybersecurity, and pursuing CompTIA certifications.
+I'm committed to continuous learning and immersing myself in the technology landscape, all in pursuit of discovering my ideal role at my dream company.

+Let's embark on this tech adventure together, shall we? 😄

 ---------------------
 <h3>🐍 My Developer Identity</h3>